top of page

 ROLES & RESPONSIBILITIES

-The CRG will share its perspectives and advice to Northcrest and Canada Lands with the assistance of a third-party facilitator.
+The CRG will share its perspectives and advice to Northcrest, Canada Lands and the City of Toronto with the assistance of a third-party facilitator.
+City staff will act as ex-officio members and help inform agendas for the meetings dedicated to the City-led processes.

 CRG members, Northcrest, Canada Lands, and the Facilitation team will: